Project-YXKJ/SilverStarSCS.Docs/source/function/stroke.rst

 Speed Limitation via adjusting wheel
 ------------------------------------

-If a component is installed in the stroke adjustment wheel, the system will automatically limit the speed when adjusting the wheel.
+If additional components are installed within the stroke adjustment wheel, the system will automatically limit speed when adjusting the wheel.
+Parameter :option:`O85` is used to set the component type.
+If set to 0, no speed limit applies when adjusting stroke using the wheel.

 There are two types of components used for speed limiting:

 Switch
+    Set :option:`O85` to 1.

     Gear speed limiter, if two switches are installed, it will have four gears.

 Potentiometer
+    Set :option:`O85` to 2.

     The speed can be continuously adjusted, and there is no speed limit until a certain stroke height is reached.
 As the stroke height continues to increase, the maximum seam speed will linearly decrease.